CiscoIT-DAE/appdynamics-onboarding-api/README.md

 ## License

-This project is licensed to you under the terms of the [Cisco Sample Code License](./LICENSE).
+This project is licensed to you under the terms of the [Apache License 2.0](./LICENSE).